 The investigation into the incident determined that it was a horrible accident, but that no criminal charges would be filed against Corral.

 Unfortunately, hot cars are not the only dangers that pets face in the summer months.
 Dogs react differently than humans do to a day spent outdoors in the heat.
 Understanding the basics of summertime doggie care — and knowing what warning signs to watch out for — can help to keep your furry bestie safe and comfortable this summer.

 1. Start with ‘slip, slop, slap’

 As the Australian mantra is known to all Down Under, it means slip on a shirt, slop on some sunscreen and slap on a hat.
 This technique can be applied to your dog as well, especially if he’s of a short-haired variety.
-Dress your dog in a shirt, put sunscreen on his ears and nose, and if you can’t get him to put on a hat, keep him in the shade often -- this will help prevent cases of sunburn or even heatstroke in your pup.
+Dress your dog in a shirt, put sunscreen on his ears and nose, and if you can’t get him to put on a hat, keep him in the shade to help prevent cases of sunburn in your pup.

 Dogs love to run and play on grassy areas.
 But make sure you keep your pup in the designated “doggy areas,” because fertilizers may be used in non-dog areas, which are harmful to your pooch.
 A safe bet is taking Fido to your favorite dog park (check out the PetMD Finder for parks in your area).
 Remember, not all grass is created equal.

 Next Up: Never, ever leave a dog in a hot car